mikekreeki/hash_queue/README.md

 ##### clean

-When using lots of different keys (e.g. hostnames) your hash_queue will eventually grow in size. `#clean` removes empty queues to save precious RAM.
+When using lots of different keys (e.g. hostnames) your HashQueue instance will eventually grow in size. `#clean` removes empty queues to save precious RAM and speed things up.
 It's just a maintenance method, it won't break anything, you can use individual queues later the same way you're doing now, they will be automatically redeclared when you touch them.

 ##### keys